HOW THE INVESTMENTS ARE MANAGED

-Remgro has a few operating subsidiaries of which the material companies are RCL Foods (listed), Distell (listed) and Wispeco (unlisted).
+Remgro has a few operating subsidiaries of which the material companies are RCL Foods (listed), Distell (listed), Siqalo Foods (unlisted) and Wispeco (unlisted).
 Due to its philosophy of decentralised management, these companies have autonomous boards of directors and management structures and Remgro only exerts its influence through non-executive representation on the boards of these companies.

 Remgro’s other investments comprise both listed and unlisted companies that are not controlled by Remgro and which are mostly associates and joint ventures due to the significant influence or joint control exercised by Remgro through its board representation in those investee companies.
-Where Remgro does not have board representation such investments are treated as portfolio investments.
+Where Remgro does not have the right to board representation, such investments are treated as portfolio investments (investments at fair value through other comprehensive income).

 Shareholder agreements are in place for Remgro’s associates and joint ventures where there are also other major shareholders involved.
 These agreements protect its rights as shareholder and manage risks.
 In terms of these agreements Remgro has decision-making involvement for a defined list of material matters of the businesses of these entities, such as the appointment or removal of directors, capital structure, business strategy, large capital expenditure and mergers, acquisitions and disposals.